 Commentary on painting style, technique

-The materials and style can be compared with NPG 4451 Catherine Parr, particularly the use of expensive and sumptuous materials.
+The materials and style can be compared with NPG 4451 Katherine Parr, particularly the use of expensive and sumptuous materials.
 Also, the painting of the hair and costume is very similar in both portraits.
 In certain areas of the patterned bodice, a thin layer of white was painted after the gold leaf and glazes, in order to block in some of the decorative elements.
 Pink horizontal stripes (composed of madder and lead white) were then carefully painted over the thin white layer, before the final white loop threads with silver leaf were added.
 The silver leaf is now heavily abraded and these small loop threads now show only remnants of silver leaf.
-This is a technique which very closely relates to that identified in the portrait of Catherine Parr.
+This is a technique which very closely relates to that identified in the portrait of Katherine Parr.

 Justification for dating

 The painting is inscribed on either side of Mary's head and dated: 'ANNO DNI.1544 LADI MARI DOVGHTER TO THE MOST VERTVOVS PRINCE KINGE HENRI THE EIGHT THE AGE OF XXVIII YERES'.
 The date of 1544 is entirely consistent with the technique and materials used in the work.
 The inscription has been confirmed as an original part of the picture.

 Dendochronology has indicated that the panel derives from a tree which is unlikely to have been felled before 1531.

 The black underdrawing is highly visible in many areas, including the eyes, nose and along the edge of the red sleeve on the right arm.
 The drawing along the outline of the shoulder and sleeve on the left seems to be made by pouncing, which is also seen in the pearls in the headdress.